hashicorp/consul/README.md

 ## Examples

-When starting CoreDNS without any configuration, it loads the `whoami` middleware and starts listening on port 53 (override with `-dns.port`), it should show the following:
+When starting CoreDNS without any configuration, it loads the `whoami` plugin and starts listening on port 53 (override with `-dns.port`), it should show the following:

 ~~~ txt